CNAG-Biomedical-Informatics/clarid-tools/docker/README.md

 - OS/ARCH supported: **linux/amd64** and **linux/arm64**.
 - Ideally a Debian-based distribution (Ubuntu or Mint), but any other (e.g., CentOS, OpenSUSE) should do as well (untested).
-- Perl 5 (>= 5.36 core; installed by default in many Linux distributions).
-Check the version with `perl -v`
 - 1GB of RAM
 - \>= 1 core (ideally i7 or Xeon).
 - At least 5GB HDD.

-## Platform Compatibility
-This distribution is written in pure Perl and is intended to run on any platform supported by Perl 5.
-It has been tested on Debian Linux and macOS.
-It is expected to work on Windows; please report any issues.

 ## Common errors: Symptoms and treatment